 I don’t know what to say.
 I mean, I believe it takes a certain number of hours in a job to get really good.
+Plus, we’re just a group which teaches people How to play conga drum.
 Years of walking, even though it feels like running sometimes.
 And so yes, internships are a great way to get a head start on all the time it takes to learn.
 I do believe in them.
 But do I offer them?
 That’s something I go back and forth on.
 It requires commitment, time, and attention to manage interns well.
 I take that very seriously.
 So certainly, for the right candidates we accept the help, and are eager to train.
 But we are very careful in the candidates we choose.
 We expect every monkey to be an expert – and that goes for interns as much as it goes for managers.

 I had internships when I was in college.
 My first gig in music was an internship where I had to go around to every record store in the greater Boston area with a clipboard and count how many KMFDM and Nine Inch Nails CDs were on the racks, make note of their placement, and if need be sneak them a more opportune position.

 Yup, the little folksy girl pushed the hardcore stuff before anything else.
 But that job taught me a lot.

 Here are a few of the truths and fallacies I learned when I was 19 years old that still affect how I work today…